TacMan-Turbo: Proactive Tactile Control for Robust and Efficient Articulated Object Manipulation: Real-World Experiments

 To validate the sensing system's reliability, we conducted controlled perturbation tests with in-hand objects (\cref{fig:real-pose_estimation}).
 The computed transformations consistently aligned with applied perturbation directions, confirming the system's ability to accurately estimate relative pose changes---a capability fundamental to the prediction framework described in \cref{sec:method-pose_prediction}.

+Selecting contact points requires careful parameter tuning to ensure accurate identification within the contact region; see \cref{eq:contact_points}.
+As noted by Zhao~\etal~\cite{zhao2024tac}, the transition zone between contact and non-contact regions can exhibit substantial normal deformation due to the soft sensor’s compliance, yet it does not reliably reflect changes in handle position.
+This makes a fixed threshold \(\epsilon\) ineffective.

-The identification of contact points requires careful parameter calibration to ensure accurate selection within the contact region (\cref{eq:contact_points}).
-In our implementation, we dynamically adjust the contact threshold \(\epsilon\) in \cref{eq:contact_points} during each trial to the smallest value that yields exactly 9 contact points in the initial contact set \(\mathcal{C}_i\).
-This adjustment satisfies the mathematical constraints specified in \cref{eq:num_contact_points,eq:noncollinear_constraint} given a maximum of 8 markers along any single line in our setting, ensuring robust contact deviation computation.
+To mitigate this, we adapt \(\epsilon\) in \cref{eq:contact_points} during each trial, choosing the smallest value that yields exactly nine contact points in the initial contact set \(\mathcal{C}_i\).
+Given that our setup places at most eight markers on any single line, this choice satisfies the constraints in \cref{eq:num_contact_points,eq:noncollinear_constraint} by preventing collinearity, thereby enabling robust computation of contact deviations.

 \paragraph*{Test articulated objects}

 Following our simulation methodology, we evaluate \method across three kinematically distinct categories: a drawer with prismatic joints (\cref{fig:real-objects-a}), a microwave oven with revolute joints (\cref{fig:real-objects-b}), and a vise featuring a helical handle path (\cref{fig:real-objects-c}).
 This selection enables systematic assessment across fundamental joint types while incorporating real-world mechanical complexities such as friction variations and mechanical play.